idia640/presentations/week04/PITCHME.md

 Note:

+First, let's take a brief look at how vision works.

 Much of the material in this segment is augmented by thinking captured from Dale Purvis' (2010) book "Brains: How they seem to work".

 Foundationally, brain and behavior scientists agree that that brain extracts features from sensory stimuli and then combine them in representations in higher cortical areas.
 These are the signals we perceive and use.

-According to Purvis, the problem is that stimuli are very noisy and undestanding how the brain takes sensory signals and generates perceptions is unclear.
+According to Purvis, the problem is that stimuli are very noisy and understanding how the brain takes sensory signals and generates perceptions is unclear.

 We'd like to say that there is a straightforward process that begins with the detection of features in the retina and moves toward a representation in the cerebral cortex.

 The real problem is context -- as we will see.
 So let's take a look at that.
-I'll show you several examples: luminance, color, geometry, and angles.
+I'll show you several examples from Purvis: luminance, color, geometry, and angles.

 ---

 ## Luminance

 <img src="images/luminance.png" align="center" height="100%" width="100%">